-- There is only one species of tick in New Zealand – The NZ Cattle tick (haemaphysalis longicornis).
-These ticks can cause irritation, anaemia and can lead to an abscess.
+- There is only one species of tick in New Zealand – The NZ Cattle tick (haemophysalis longicornis).
+These ticks can cause irritation, anemia and can lead to an abscess.

 - If you see a tick on you animal DO NOT pull it off, this can leave the head behind and cause problems

-- To remove the tick at home – cover it in Vasaline and wait for it to drop off (This will sufforcate the tick).
+- To remove the tick at home – cover it in Vaseline and wait for it to drop off (This will suffocate the tick).
 If this doesn’t work, phone the clinic for other little tricks.

 – A regular worming program is essential